-Compared to the metareasoning models described by Cox and Raja (2007), our approach is closely related to the use of meta-level control to improve the quality of decisions.
-Taking as inspiration their 'Duality in reasoning and acting' diagram, our approach incorporates some revisions (see Figure 3).
+Compared to the metareasoning models described in chapter 1 of this volume, our approach is closely related to the use of metalevel control to improve the quality of decisions.
+Taking the "Duality in reasoning and acting" diagram (fig. 1.2) of chapter 1 as a starting point, our approach incorporates some revisions, as illustrated in figure 11.2 and described in the following points.

 First at all, at the ground level, our approach adds the user of the system.
-The role of the user is twofold: (1) she presents new problems to the system, and (2) provides a feedback by revising the solution proposed by the Object level.
-This second role is crucial since it allows to the Meta-level to estimate the performance of the Object level.
+The role of the user is twofold: the user (1) presents new problems to the system and (2) provides feedback by revising the solution proposed by the object level.
+This second role is crucial since it allows the metalevel to estimate the performance of the object level.

-In our system, the Meta-level continuously monitors the Object level (the case-based reasoning process) and assesses the quality of the solutions proposed by the reasoner (using the quality assessment module).
-The user's final solution is used to assess the mismatch between system's expectations for its solution (the solution proposed at the object level) and the correct solution (the solution obtained from the ground level).
+In our system, the metalevel continuously monitors the object level (the case-based reasoning process) and assesses the quality of the solutions proposed by the reasoner (using the quality assessment module).
+The feedback of the user's final solution is exploited to assess the mismatch between system's expectations for its solution (the solution proposed at the object level) and the correct solution (the solution obtained from the ground level).